German Sheprador dog — German Shepherd Dog and Labrador Retriever mix

 About the German Sheprador

-The German Sheprador is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the German Sheprador is best matched with experienced owners.
+The German Sheprador is a cross between the German Shepherd Dog and Labrador Retriever.
+The German Sheprador is a large mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the German Sheprador is best matched with experienced owners.
 Typically standing 20 to 27 inches and weighing 60 to 95 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the German Sheprador brings a distinct combination of traits that sets it apart.
 The German Sheprador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the German Sheprador loves being close to its people and forms strong bonds with every member of the household.